daidensacha/mp3-garden-journal/README.md

 	I would like to have a page in the admin profile to list all users and monitor their activity.
 It would also be good to be able to change the group permissions from this page.
 I plan on changing and adding this to the site.

 **User Profiles**
-	Had I more time, my next work would be to work on the user profiles.
-Its the landing page for users when they log in, and I would like it to me more like an administration panel for the user, where they can view how many plants, events and categories they have.
-I would also have it showing the next months events.
-There would be direct links from that page to the users events and plants.
+	Had I had more time, my subsequent work would be on the user profiles.
+It's the landing page for users when they log in, and I would like it to be more like an administration to view how many plants, events, and categories they have.
+I would also have it showing the next month's events.
+There would be direct links from that page to the user's events and plants.
 There is so much that I would like to do there.
 **Image Uploads**
-- I wanted to include this feature in this build, but alas time is the ultimate master and with documentation, and the work I already did, I had enough on my plate.
-I will be including this feature in a future build of the project.
+I wanted to include this feature in this build, but alas, time is the ultimate master, and with documentation and preparing for submission, I had enough work on my plate.
+I will include this feature in a future build of the project.
 **Interest Groups**
 I see potential to develop this into a social platform, where users with similar interests can connect and share their events, plants, and information.
 It would be invaluable as an almanac, as it depends on experience.
 The broader the user base of knowledge being input and contributed, the more accurate and helpful the information.